You want smart political talk without the meltdowns?

 She went into full denial mode when she was on PBS with Judy Woodruff.

-Remember when President Trump sent out a tweet talking about wiretapping.
+Remember when President Trump sent out a tweet talking about wiretapping?

-Now, by the way, that wiretapping could have been gleaned from the New York Times or the BBC or McClatchy, because they use those terms first and foremost.
+Now, by the way, that wiretapping could have been gleaned from the New York Times or the BBC or McClatchy because they use those terms first and foremost.

 Well, was it really wiretapping or surveillance?

-So it's the same thing, essentially.
+It's the same thing, essentially.

-But anyway, it started last month because if you're recording the phone conversations of an incoming administration or a candidate, an opposing candidate, okay, you can call it wiretapping and call it surveillance, you can call it intelligence gathering, you can call it anything you want.
+But anyway, it started last month because if you're recording the phone conversations of an incoming administration or a candidate, an opposing candidate, okay, you can call it wiretapping.

 It's pretty much all basically the same thing.

-And with the help, by the way, of Sarah Carter and John Solomon of Circa News, and you know, what did we what did we learn?
+And with the help, by the way, of Sarah Carter and John Solomon of Circa News.

 And another warrant.

-We also learned that as it relates to the investigation of a conspiracy between Trump and the Russians that zero evidence was found, as confirmed by Clapper and Comey and Admiral Rogers and so many others.
+We also learned that as it relates to the investigation of a conspiracy between Trump and the Russians, that zero evidence was found, as confirmed by Clapper and Comey and Admiral Rogers and so many others.

-Anyway, but they still continue that investigation, and then Comey wouldn't even admit that there was an investigation into the leaking, even though we know that's a felony that's committed here.
+And then Comey wouldn't even admit that there was an investigation into the leaking, even though we know that's a felony that's committed here.

 So anyway, so we discover all this prior to the president taking office.